Hotel Californian

 Several details signal the level of thought that went into the overnight experience.
 Italian linens, custom-made headboards, and oil-rubbed bronze fixtures set the material register.
 Cobra sconces, a reference to ancient Egyptian symbolism, appear against the walls.
 Laser-cut closet sliding doors echo the Moroccan aesthetic while reducing hard surface area in the room and opening sightlines.
 The minibar skips the standard single-serve spirits entirely, stocking instead 350ml half-bottle formats of local California wines and spirits, a decision that positions the property clearly as a place with regional identity rather than generic five-star provisioning.

 Technology is deliberately limited across the property.
-The hotel has chosen to prioritize what it describes as a convivial, family-oriented environment over in-room screens and device ecosystems.
+The hotel emphasizes a quieter, less screen-driven guest experience.
 For guests who stay in enough hotels to find that ecosystem indistinguishable from one property to the next, this is a reasonable trade.
 For those who need connectivity infrastructure for work travel, it is worth accounting for before booking.

 Pets are accommodated here, with the option to request allergen-managed rooms for guests who need to avoid contact.
 That level of operational specificity around pet policy is practical information that many hotels handle poorly.